ccapitalK/snapper/README.md

 ```
 dub build -b release --compiler=ldc
-./chess_engine heavyTest
+./piranha heavyTest
 ```

-The chess engine should now be built as `./chess_engine`.
+The chess engine should now be built as `./piranha`.
+You can use it using the uci protocol, no command line arguments are necessary.